godeploy/MCW-Case-Studies/docs/Business continuity and disaster recovery.md

 **Outcome**

-Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+Design a solution and prepare to present the solution to the target customer audience.

-Timeframe: 60 minutes

 **Business needs**

-Directions:  With all participants, answer the following questions and list the answers on a flip chart:
+Directions:  Answer the following questions and list the answers:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?